Andre601/AdvancedServerList/README.md

 AdvancedServerList is a plugin made for SpigotMC, PaperMC, BungeeCord/Waterfall and Velocity.
 It allows you to create server list profiles to display based on priority and conditions.

 ## What is a Server List Profile?
-A Server List Profile is a YAML file located in the plugin’s profiles folder having a priority, conditions (Optional), MOTD, Player count text, hover for player count and hiding the player count completely (Changing it to ???)
+A Server List Profile is a YAML file located in the plugin’s profiles folder having a priority, conditions (Optional), MOTD, Player count text, hover for player count and hiding the player count completely (Changing it to `???`)

 > [*Read More*][profiles]

 ### Conditions
 Thanks to conditions can you determine when a profile should be displayed in the player’s server list, to allow displaying specific text (i.e. a warning when they are using an outdated version).

-When multiple profiles exist that have valid conditions will the one with highest priority (Higher number = higher priority) be selected.
+When multiple profiles exist that have valid conditions will the one with the highest priority (Higher number = higher priority) be selected.
 Having no conditions makes the profile automatically return true.

-> [Read More][conditions]
+> [*Read More*][conditions]

 ### Placeholders
 Placeholders can be used within conditions to further customize them.
-They can also be used in any other text option (motd, playerCount and players) to display their respective value.
+They can also be used in any other text option (motd, playerCount and players) to display their respective values.
-The format is ${<target> <identifier>} which was adopted from BungeeTabListPlus.
+The format is `${<target> <identifier>}` which was adopted from BungeeTabListPlus.
 Depending on what platform you use the plugin on are only specific placeholders available.

-When using the SpigotMC/PaperMC version can you also use placeholders from PlaceholderAPI using its %<identifier>_<values>% format.
+When using the SpigotMC/PaperMC version can you also use placeholders from [PlaceholderAPI][placeholderapi] using its `%<identifier>_<values>%` placeholder format.
 PlaceholderAPI needs to be installed for that.

-> [Read More][placeholders]
+> [*Read More*][placeholders]

 ### Formatting
 The plugin uses the MiniMessage format for a consistent, easy way of formatting your text.
-Depending on the option you use can you use more advanced formatting options such as HEX colours and gradients (Only available for the motd option).
+Only certain options are usable for each option.
+As an example does motd support HEX colours and gradients, while the other options only support default colour codes.

-> [Read More][minimessage]
+> [*Read More*][minimessage]

 ## Downloads
 AdvancedServerList can be downloaded from the following places: